frankiee12a9/java-spring-study-errors-bugs-resolusion-document-mine/beans/README.md

 ### RESOLVE
 👉 change method name "findByEmailAddress" in *StudentDao.java* to "findByEmail", so that Jpa can recognize the field name in such entity.

-## NoSuchBeanDefinitionException
+## 2. NoSuchBeanDefinitionException
 > Caused by: org.springframework.beans.factory.NoSuchBeanDefinitionException

-### POSSIBLY CAUSE
+### POSSIBLY CAUSE 💥
- 💥 try injecting a bean that doesn't exist in current context.
+Try injecting a bean that doesn't exist in current context.
  For example, StudentGrade is trying to inject GradeDao:
  ```java
  @Component